 “Minton’s Interlude pulls off the oft-tried, rarely accomplished theatrical trick of being both epic and intimate, universal and personal.
 It’s chock full of joy and playfulness and is beautifully composed and delivered.
 I defy any age not to be spellbound.” — David Micklem, 64m Artists

-Verity Standen is a composer, performer and musical director based in Bristol, UK.
-Her work primarily explores the human voice and how it can be celebrated and transformed through live performance.
-Her performance pieces have been presented in theatres and concert venues, galleries and museums, dance festivals and live art programmes, village halls and cafes.
+Verity Standen is a composer, director and performer based in Bristol, UK.
+Her work explores the human voice and how it can be celebrated and transformed through live performance.
+Her shows have been presented in theatres and concert venues, galleries and museums, dance festivals and live art programmes, castles and cafes.
 Wherever it is performed, music is always at the heart of Verity’s work; she creates sound worlds, often using intricate vocal techniques and rich harmony, and allows the audience to interpret mood and narrative for themselves.

-As a writer, performer and sound artist she has collaborated with artists and companies across forms of theatre, film, music, installation, fine art and photography.
+As a writer, performer and sound artist, Melanie has collaborated with artists and companies across forms of theatre, film, installation and choreography.
 She is interested in creating sound works for a range of different spaces and places from main house auditoria to intimate podcasts.